Spanish ship Principe de Asturias (1794)

-The Príncipe de Asturias (Prince of Asturias) was a Spanish three-deck 112-gun ship of the line, named after Ferdinand, eldest surviving son of Charles IV of Spain and heir apparent with the title Prince of Asturias.
-She served during the Napoleonic wars escorting convoys, and fought at different times against both the British and French navies.
+Príncipe de Asturias was a 112-gun ship of the line of the Spanish Navy named after Ferdinand, eldest surviving son of Charles IV of Spain and heir apparent with the title Prince of Asturias.
+She served during the Napoleonic Wars escorting convoys, and fought at different times against both the British and French navies.
 Her invocation name was Los Santos Reyes (the Holy Kings).

 Construction

-She was built in Havana, Cuba in 1794 as part of the Santa Ana class designed by Romero de Landa.
+She was built in Havana, Cuba in 1794 as part of the Santa Ana class designed by José Romero y Fernández de Landa.
 She was the last built of the eight ships of this class and was launched on 28 January 1794.
 Her construction was overseen by Honorato Bouyón.

 Service

 She left Havana on 26 February 1795 under the command of Brigadier Adrián de Valcárcel, and arrived in Cádiz on 17 May 1795 after escorting a valuable convoy.

 Cape St Vincent

-In 1797 she was commanded by Brigadier Antonio de Escaño y García,and was part of a squadron under Teniente General José de Córdova to escort another convoy.
+In 1797 she was commanded by Brigadier Antonio de Escaño y García, and was part of a squadron under Teniente General José de Córdova to escort another convoy.
 After completing that mission, but before reaching Cádiz, the squadron was surprised by a sudden storm which blew them further out to sea.
 While making their way back they encountered and were defeated by a British squadron on 14 February 1797 at the Battle of Cape St Vincent, The Príncipe de Asturias had 10 killed and 19 wounded, and helped save the Spanish flagship, the Santísima Trinidad, while it was under attack by British Commodore Horatio Nelson.